 In general, the price of a full tummy tuck surgery at the CREO clinic starts from £10,900.
 You will receive the exact cost of your procedure after consulting with Dr Tillo, who will design a bespoke plastic surgery according to your needs.

 As the more invasive procedure, a full tummy tuck entails a longer recovery time.
 In general, most patients resume light daily activities two weeks after the procedure.
-However, it can take up to eight weeks for patients to resume more strenuous activities, during which time they should also wear a compression garment.
+However, it can take up to eight weeks for patients to resume more strenuous exercise, during which time they should also wear a compression garment.

 Mini Tummy Tuck Pros and Cons

 - This cosmetic procedure requires a smaller incision and therefore leaves behind a smaller tummy tuck scar.

 - You can conceal the position of the scarring with undergarments.